Kay Kyser: Radio (non-musical)

-Post musical career
+Post-musical career

 After retiring from music, Kyser became involved with his church, The First Church of Christ, Scientist.
 When he was a child, his mother turned to a Christian Science practitioner for healing while apparently on her deathbed.
-In 1932, Kay recalled her recovery and turned to a practitioner himself while feeling the need for spiritual guidance; the practitioner encouraged him to continue with music as he could use his talents to help people relieve tension in their lives.
-Kyser recalled: "I felt so healed that I quit worrying about it and for the next 18 years I couldn’t think of anything except how to make better records and how to make the music more danceable. ...
-Underlying that was the unquenchable desire to serve mankind’s needs."
+In 1932, Kay recalled her recovery and turned to a practitioner himself while feeling the need for spiritual guidance; the practitioner encouraged him to continue with music, so he could use his talents to help people relieve tension in their lives.
+Kyser recalled: "I felt so healed that I quit worrying about it and for the next 18 years I couldn't think of anything except how to make better records and how to make the music more danceable. ...
+Underlying that was the unquenchable desire to serve mankind's needs."
 In the 1940s, he began to experience his own health problems, which at times confined him to a wheelchair, and he turned to the religion in earnest; becoming a practitioner himself in 1961, a teacher of Christian Science a few years afterwards, and in 1974 working at the church's headquarters in Boston directing its radio and television broadcasting.
 In the late 70s and early 80s he traveled around as a Christian Science lecturer, and in 1983, he became the church's president, a one-year position which he referred to as "honorary", joking that he hadn't "been elected Pope or anything".

 Kyser supported various philanthropic causes after his retirement from music including health care, educational television, and highway safety.
 Kyser supported the construction of a wing in St. John's hospital in Santa Monica, and there is a portrait of him at the entrance of its medical library.
 He also helped raise $62 million to build more hospitals and train nurses in his home state of North Carolina, lobbied the state legislature, and had his entertainment friends including Frank Sinatra and Dinah Shore do a commercial in support of expanding healthcare in the state.
 Kyser also supported his old school, University of North Carolina at Chapel Hill, especially the arts, through the Kyser Foundation which gave scholarships to UNC music and drama students; and supported the university's theatre, pharmacy school, and its Center for Public Television.
 He also gave to the North Carolina Symphony Society, the first state symphony orchestra in the country.

 In 1962, several members of the Kay Kyser team (including Babbit, Kabibble, and Simms but not Kyser himself) reunited at Capitol Records to record an album of new versions of Kyser's greatest hits.
 Comedian Stan Freberg, one of Capitol's regular artists, did an impression of Kay's original song introductions.